ojhoundegnonto/ojh_1D-MITgcn_configurations/README.md

 ### `data.diagnoastics` file:

-The `data.diagnostics` file specify the variable to saved as output along with the model simulations.
-See
+The `data.diagnostics` file specify the variable to save as output along with the model simulations.
+See the attached file for example case of the present work.

 ### `data.exf` file:

+This file is set to specify the atmospheric forcing data.
+See the attached file for example case of the present work.

 ### `data.seaice` file: